 Secondly, it’s great for the environment.
-Certain car parts can be very harmful sources of waste which are damaging to the environment, such as tires for instance.
+Certain car parts can be very harmful sources of waste which are damaging to the environment, such as tyres for instance.
 When burned, they release dangerous toxins into the air.
 Also, when cars are left to rust and deteriorate, different fluids eventually end up seeping out from around the vehicle.
 For example, motor oil never breaks down, it just breeds more filth and can eventually leak out and contaminate the environment around the vehicle.
-Motor oil, tires and many other parts can be reused when cleaned and recycled correctly.
+Motor oil, tyres and many other parts can be reused when cleaned and recycled correctly.

 Why spend time and money producing new metals when you can recycle and reuse perfectly good salvaged metals, and save money and help the environment at the same time?
-That’s why salvage and scrap vehicles are great solution and why the industry is so huge today.
+That’s why salvage and scrap vehicles are a great solution and why the industry is so huge today.

 Salvage categories explained